 The Ultimate Dorm Room Checklist

-Your dorm room bedroom may just be a bed in the middle of a small, shared space, but you can make it your own by bringing in all the comforts of home.
+Your dorm room bedroom may just be a bed in the middle of a small space, but you can make it your own by bringing in all the comforts of home.
 Personalizing your room begins with your dorm room bed.

 Alarm Clock and speaker combo

-An alarm clock is a must-have in a dorm room, and students now rely on alarm clocks that double as a speaker.
+Whether you set your own schedule or you have a time when you’ll be attended a class, an alarm clock is a must-have in a dorm room.
+Students now rely on alarm clocks that double as a speaker.
 That way you can stream white noise, study music, or your favourite playlists.

 Your bedding is what makes your dorm room bed your own, so be sure to bring your own bedding including mattress cover, mattress pad, sheets, duvet or comforter, and pillows.
 When you’re exhausted from studying, you’ll be glad you took the time to make your bed as cozy as possible.